-The Department of Early Childhood and Reading Education is a multidiciplinary department with programs that lead to a B.S.Ed. degree with a major in early childhood education, a M.Ed. degree with a major in early childhood education (P-3 Option and Content Option), a M.Ed. degree with a major in reading education, and an Ed.S. with a major in early childhood education.
+The Department of Early Childhood and Reading Education is a multidiciplinary department with programs that lead to the B.S.Ed., M.Ed., and Ed.S. degrees with a major in early childhood education, and the M.Ed. degree with a major in reading education.